aroccon/TCF36/README.md

 ## Contributing

-We welcome all contributions that can enhance MHIT36, including bug fixes, performance improvements, and new features.
+We welcome all contributions that can enhance TCF36, including bug fixes, performance improvements, and new features.
-If you would like to contribute, please contact aroccon or open an Issue in the repository.
+If you would like to contribute, please contact me or open an Issue in the repository.